jotpowers/Personal-Growth/vignettes.md

 * Do they prefer well engineered solutions or fast solutions?
 * Do they have their phone available on the weekends?

+# You're as Competent as a 5-year old

+In the spheres that I have years of experience, you're as competent as a 5-year old to me.
+In the spheres that you have years of experience, I'm as competent as a 5-year old to you.

+To steal from the [famous poker quote](https://quoteinvestigator.com/2011/07/09/poker-patsy/), if you're not sure who the 5-year old is, it's you.

+Via [Tom Denton](https://www.facebook.com/ThomasTangoDeltaDenton/posts/10156818803901307) and Facebook, as much as that pains me.

+This especially applies to:
+* Investing
+* Medicine
+* DNS

+I'll leave it to you to figure out where you're the 5-year old versus where I am.